autocontracts/lightstreams/white-paper.md

 ## Governance

-Authors with the highest number of sales above a certain threshold per year and per subject category will be invited to become network validators.
+Authors with the high sales per year and per subject category will be invited to become network validators.

 Note: Authors may outsource the operational aspects of being a validator whilst retaining control and oversight.

-Network validators have the responsibility to:
+Network validators will have the responsibility to:

-1. To inspect network transactions to ensure that they are valid, and then broadcast these valid transactions in blocks to the rest of the network.
+1. To inspect network transactions to ensure that they are valid, and then broadcast these valid transactions as blocks to the rest of the network.
 2. Propose new resolutions to be voted by the community via smart contracts.
 3. Propose and decide by majority vote, an arbitrator for resolving any transaction disputes.